onsi/ginkgo/docs/NEW_INDEX.md

 ginkgo -p
 ```

-this will automatically detect the optimal number of test processes to spawn based on the number of cores on your maching.
+this will automatically detect the optimal number of test processes to spawn based on the number of cores on your machine.
 You can, instead, specify this number manually via `-procs=N`:

 ```bash
 ginkgo -procs=N